j-baller/protease-network/README.md

 ## Primary Scripts
 1. **ProcessingScript.py** - Accepts pretrimmed fastq containing only cleavage target sequences (nt).
 Outputs a fasta file with cleavage target sequences converted to AA and sequences not meeting quality minimums filtered out.
 Options available through --help allow the user to set filter conditions.
 Examples include removal of all sequences with a stop codon, and removal of sequences containing other improper codons.
 1. **Kmer_Analysis.py** - Accepts fasta/fastq sequence files as input, such as those output from the ProcessingScript.py.
 Outputs are diverse and represent different stages of processing.
 Options can be listed with --help.
 Key options include -k to indicate the kmer size to use for decomposing the input sequences. -c, -n, -m, -d and -e to filter the resultant kmers.
+This will return the primary kmers of interest.

 ## Helper Scripts
 * **Extract_Fullseqs.py** - Pull all the full sequences that contain a specific kmer.
 * **ImageComposite** - Accepts a directory path to a folder of WebLogo images.
-Makes a composite imge from these individual images.
+Makes a composite image from these individual images.